 - 1.1 This charter describes the purpose, authority, responsibilities and objectives of Internal Audit.
-It establishes Internal Audit's position within the entities of the Police and Crime Commissioner for Cumbria and the Chief Constable for Cumbria Constabulary and the nature of the Head of Internal Audit's functional reporting relationships with the board and the Joint Audit and Standards Committee.
+It establishes Internal Audit's position within the entities of the Police and Crime Commissioner for Cumbria and the Chief Constable for Cumbria Constabulary and the nature of the Head of Internal Audit's functional reporting relationships with the Executive Board and the Joint Audit and Standards Committee.
 For the Police and Crime Commissioner for Cumbria and the Chief Constable for Cumbria Constabulary the role of the Head of Internal Audit is fulfilled by the Audit Manager of the Cumbria Shared Internal Audit Service. - 1.2 The charter also provides for Internal Audit's rights of access to records, personnel and physical properties relevant to audit engagements.
-Final approval of the audit charter rests with the board having been subject to review by the Joint Audit and Standards Committee. - 1.3 The Cumbria Shared Internal Audit Service is required to conform to the mandatory Public Sector Internal Audit Standards (PSIAS).
-These standards comprise - a Definition of Internal Auditing, - a Code of Ethics and the Standards by which Internal Audit work must be conducted - the mission of Internal Audit - core Principles for the Professional Practice of Internal Auditing and - the standards by which internal audit work must be conducted.

-Any instances of non-conformance with the PSIAS must be reported to the board and the Joint Audit and Standards Committee and significant deviations must be considered for inclusion within Annual Governance Statements and may impact on the external auditor's value for money conclusion.

-- 1.4 An audit charter is one of the key requirements of the PSIAS.
-As such, failure to approve an internal audit charter may be considered to be a significant deviation from the requirements of the Standards. - 1.5 The charter must be presented to senior management, reviewed by the Joint Audit and Standards Committee and must be approved by the Police and Crime Commissioner and the Chief Constable, as the body charged with governance.

-1.6 The Public Sector Internal Audit Standards use the terms 'board' and 'senior management' and require that the audit charter defines these terms for the purpose of the internal audit activity.

-For the purposes of this charter the 'board' refers to the Police and Crime Commissioner and/ or the Chief Constable.
+Final approval of the audit charter rests with the Executive Board having been subject to review by the Joint Audit and Standards Committee. - 1.3 The Cumbria Shared Internal Audit Service is required to conform to the mandatory Public Sector Internal Audit Standards (PSIAS).
+These standards comprise a Definition of Internal Auditing, a Code of Ethics and the Standards by which Internal Audit work must be conducted.
+Any instances of non-conformance with the PSIAS must be reported to the Executive Board and the Joint Audit and Standards Committee and significant deviations must be considered for inclusion within Annual Governance Statements and may impact on the external auditor's value for money conclusion. - 1.4 An audit charter is one of the key requirements of the PSIAS.
+As such, failure to approve an internal audit charter may be considered to be a significant deviation from the requirements of the Standards. - 1.5 The charter must be presented to senior management, reviewed by the Joint Audit and Standards Committee and must be approved by the Police and Crime Commissioner and the Chief Constable, as the body charged with governance. - 1.6 The Public Sector Internal Audit Standards use the terms 'board' and 'senior management' and require that the audit charter defines these terms for the purpose of the internal audit activity. - For the purposes of this charter the 'board' refers to the Executive Board, a board comprising the Police and Crime Commissioner, the Chief Constable, the Commissioner's Chief Executive (Monitoring Officer) and the Commissioner's Chief Finance Officer.
 The Joint Audit and Standards Committee for the Cumbria OPCC and Cumbria Constabulary is an independent Committee fulfilling an assurance role in support of the overall arrangements for governance.
 The terms of reference of the Committee, in accordance with the recommendations of the CIPFA publication "Audit Committees Practical Guidance for Police and Local Authorities" incorporate review of the Internal Audit Charter.
 'Senior management' refers to the Police and Crime Commissioner, Chief Executive and Chief Finance Officer for the OPCC and for Cumbria Constabulary the Chief Officer Group.

-The Role, Mission and Core Principles of Internal Audit
+The Role of Internal Audit